Poland puts new restrictions on abortion into effect, resulting in a near-total ban on terminations - KION546

 Poland puts new restrictions on abortion into effect, resulting in a near-total ban on terminations

-Poland’s government put into effect Wednesday a ruling that outlaws the termination of pregnancies with fetal defects, resulting in a near-total ban on abortion in one of Europe’s most devout Catholic countries.
+The Polish government has imposed a near-total ban on abortions, including the termination of pregnancies with fetal defects, delivering a major blow to pro-choice advocates in one of Europe’s most devout Catholic countries.

+The unexpected announcement that the ruling would take effect on Wednesday sparked nationwide protests, despite a ban on gatherings due to Covid-19 restrictions.

+More demonstrations against the ruling have been planned for Thursday and Friday in the capital Warsaw and towns across the country.

+The ruling, which was handed down by Poland’s constitutional tribunal court in October, states that abortions may only be permitted in cases of rape, incest or when the mother’s life is in danger.

-The October 22 ruling had led to weeks of protests, which were the largest the country had seen in decades, forcing the nationalist Law and Justice (PiS) government to delay its implementation.
+That announcement sparked weeks of mass protests, some of the largest the country had seen since the Solidarity movement of the 1980s, which helped end Communist rule, analysts say.

-Under the new rules, abortion in Poland will only be legal in two scenarios — if the pregnancy threatened the mother’s life and health, or if a woman became pregnant following rape or incest.

-Small protests gathered late on Wednesday following an announcement PiS would take the official step to enforce the decision imminently, and abortion rights activists announced more would take place on Thursday.

-Abortion has emerged as one of the most divisive issues since PiS took power in 2015, promising poorer, older and less-educated Poles a return to a traditional society mixed with generous welfare policies.
+Abortion has emerged as one of the most divisive issues since PiS took power in 2015, promising poorer, older and less-educated Poles a return to a traditional society mixed with generous welfare policies, Reuters reports.

 The court’s verdict was published in the official gazette late on Wednesday.